IIIF/api/source/presentation/4.0/model.md

 ### fieldOfView
 {: #fieldOfView}

 The vertical projection angle from the top plane to the bottom plane of the camera's field of view, specified in degrees.
+The horizontal projection angle is dependent on the aspect ratio of the client's viewport.

 The value _MUST_ be a floating point number greater than 0 and less than 180, and is measured in degrees.
 If this property is not specified, then the default value is client-dependent.